obs-websocket-community-projects/obs-websocket-java/README.md

 If you miss an endpoint feel free to make a pull request.
 Any help is appreciated.

 ### 📘 Notice to Developers: Repository Transfer 📘
-On June 21st, 2021, this repository was transferred from the `Twasi` personal account to the `obs-websocket-community-projects` Organization.
+On June 21st, 2021, this repository was transferred from the `Twasi` Organization to the `obs-websocket-community-projects` Organization.
 This was done to better align this library with the greater Palakis' OBS Websocket plugin community, and provide better administrative tools.